LindseyyZhang/LindseyyZhang.github.io/content/posts/sixth_post.md

 But here’s the thing: I don’t regret it.
 People should know how I feel.
 They need to understand that I, too, have a breaking point.
 And targeted rudeness?
 Surprisingly effective stress relief.

+## Piece 3: Language
+I recently met someone from the company who’s learning Mandarin—and honestly, his Mandarin is really good!
+At the very least, he can handle basic communication and even a bit more.
+Somehow, I found his progress really motivating.

+Language is fascinating.
+I recently read about the Sapir-Whorf hypothesis, which suggests that the language we speak shapes how we perceive the world.
+If something doesn’t exist in our language, we struggle to think about it—or may not even notice its existence at all.
+In a way, things we can’t describe with words might as well not exist for us.

+Sometimes, I have complex or abstract emotions in my mind, but words can’t capture them perfectly.
+The moment I try to describe them, the feeling gets distorted somehow.

+Language structures the world, but non-linguistic information might be closer to the truth.
+Maybe that’s why we have music and art—to express what language can’t fully convey.

+Anyway, circling back to my original thought: I want to improve my French.
+I had to pause my studies for two months because of an illness, but now I’m determined to pick it back up and reach a decent level before I go to Paris.

+And yes—I finally got my visa appointment in July!
+I can’t wait!